 This web site originally had a large section on The Church Scientology.
 However, we reviewed the essays and found that they lacked objectivity.
 They were biased in favor of the faith group.
 As a result, we deleted the section during 2014-OCT.

-If you want to read material that promotes Scientology, please go to a Church of Scientology web site.
+If you want to read material that promotes Scientology, please go to the Church of Scientology web site.
 Translations of this site are available in nine vesions of English, and 17 other languages.

-The Scientology religion is an expanding new religion, founded by American
+The Church of Scientology is a relatively new faith, founded by American

-of knowledge or truth" and addresses the rehabilitation and salvation of the
+of knowledge or truth."
+The Church attempts to address the rehabilitation and salvation of

 The total number of Scientologists in the world

 is extremely difficult to estimate, for a variety of reasons.
 Estimates vary over a 100 to 1 range,

-from 8 million (as estimated by the Church itself) to 100,000 as estimated by skeptics.
+from 10 million (as stated by the Church itself) to 100,000 as estimated by some skeptics.

 from Amazon.com online book store.
-List price is $35.00.
 Amazon.com sells it

 Product description (shared by Amazon.com and Barnes & Noble):